open-component-model/ocm/docs/reference/ocm_add_source-configuration.md

   The path must denote an helm chart archive or directory relative to the resources file.
-  The denoted chart is packed as an OCI artefact set.
+  The denoted chart is packed as an OCI artifact set.
   Additional provider info is taken from a file with the same name and the suffix <code>.prov</code>.